-The city’s reputation reflects the country at large: according to the 2017 Global Peace Index, Austria was ranked the fourth most peaceful country in the world.
+This reputation reflects the country at large: the 2018 Global Peace Index ranks Austria as the third most peaceful country in the world.
 Vienna was ranked fifth in the world for “personal safety” in a 2016 report by Mercer.
 And in 2017, crime in Vienna dropped 7.4% to a ten-year low.

 Back in 2009, the European editor of Profil magazine was quoted as saying: